-After two years in a coma, a mother awakes in the hospital.
+After two years in a coma, a mother wakes in the hospital.
 Rosie hardly remembers the night she and her daughter were thrown out of a window, killing her daughter.
 Lily and Scotty look into the case and find a whole nest of bad secrets.

 The team is searching for as suspected serial killer.
 The murders started with a young man who was hitchhiking home from the casino after winning $3000.
 They have little to go on other than a boot print.

 A young collage girl had been killed several years earlier & laid out in a pond.
 The college professor, who the girl was having an affair with, was always suspected but there was nothing solid to go on.
 Another girl is killed the same way.

 A 25-year-old woman was found raped and suffocated in a boarding house for "colored women" in 1939.
 Written off as a prostitute murdered by a john, Sadie's death made her daughter ashamed of her heritage.
 After her mother's death, the granddaughter asks Detective Rush to find the truth.
 Few contemporaries survive, and the crucial DNA evidence must be obtained from Sadie's exhumed body's fingernails.